 - 1. If using a Base Smart Start controller (refer to its specific owner's manual): - a.
 Advance the Remote Meter - b.
 A backwash can also be forced by following the procedure described in controller manual.
 The procedure manually opens the solenoid valve, which in turn directs a flow of water to the Start Port of the Hydrus Valve. - 2.
-If using the Elite+ Smart Start controller: - Press the manual backwash button for 5 seconds.
-It is located underneath the control box. - 3.
 Directly on the Hydrus valve with any controller: Manually advance Level 1-2 of the Hydrus valve, as shown below and described: